Next: Face Functions, Previous: Displaying Faces, Up: Faces

 The return value is a Lisp object that serves as a cookie; you can pass this object as an argument to

-if you need to remove the remapping later.;; Remap the 'escape-glyph' face into a combination ;; of the 'highlight' and 'italic' faces: (face-remap-add-relative 'escape-glyph 'highlight 'italic) ;; Increase the size of the 'default' face by 50%: (face-remap-add-relative 'default :height 1.5)
+face-remap-remove-relativeif you need to remove the remapping later.;; Remap the 'escape-glyph' face into a combination ;; of the 'highlight' and 'italic' faces: (face-remap-add-relative 'escape-glyph 'highlight 'italic) ;; Increase the size of the 'default' face by 50%: (face-remap-add-relative 'default :height 1.5)

 This function removes a relative remapping previously added by

-. cookie should be the Lisp object returned byface-remap-add-relative
+face-remap-add-relative. cookie should be the Lisp object returned byface-remap-add-relativewhen the remapping was added.

 This function sets the base remapping of face in the current buffer to specs.
 If specs is empty, the default base remapping is restored, similar to calling

-, which has the opposite result (the global definition of face is ignored).This overwrites the default base-spec, which inherits the global face definition, so it is up to the caller to add such inheritance if so desired.
+face-remap-reset-base(see below); note that this is different from specs containing a single valuenil, which has the opposite result (the global definition of face is ignored).This overwrites the default base-spec, which inherits the global face definition, so it is up to the caller to add such inheritance if so desired.